4 Action list

 Concatenated

-file must include properly annotated data with clustering and origine fcs id of each cells.
+.fcsfile must include properly annotated data with clustering and origine fcs id of each cells.

 Marker Selection: